thomcz/face-pi/android/readme.md

+This Android app gets notified if the Face Api didn't recognize a Face.

 If you want to know how to set up this app check out this [guide](https://github.com/thomcz/face-pi/wiki/Set-up-your-Android-app).

 ***
 This app uses code from: https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started#a-idconnecting-appaconnect-your-app-to-the-notification-hub